Pretty girls in blue dresses at Ascot;

 A consummate draughtsman trained in the

-Royal Academy Schools, Holiday became perhaps the
+Royal Academy Schools, Holiday became

-greatest action painter of the horse in the history
+perhaps thegreatest action painter of the horse

-wrote "No one can, or ever could, depict the horse in
+ever could, depict the horse in motion better

-motion better than Gilbert did"
+than Gilbert did"

 First an unofficial war artist, then a gunner

-in the Great War, Holiday survived after a series
+in the Great War, Holiday survived after a

-hallmark of truth.
+unmistakable hallmark of truth.

-Holiday remained cheerful despite all the tragedies of life
+Holiday remained cheerful despite all the

 After the War he concerntrated on depicting every

 aspect of the sporting scene.
-His love of people is
+His love

-well as equine participants.
+by human aswell as equine participants.

-Holiday broke his back in a hunting accident in April 1937
+Holiday broke his back in a hunting accident

-but continued to paint as brilliantly as ever until pneumonia
+brilliantly as ever until pneumonia finished

-finished him in the early days of 1937.
+him in the early days of 1937.